mtKeller/ActionStrategy/README.md

 Helpful binary strategy strategy object designed for [NgRx](ngrx.io) based [Angular](angular.io) Apps.
 Which extrapolates said into a patterned Data Driven Architecture
 Before proceeding, be sure to be comfortable with NgRx.
-Otherwise understand that what this approach accomplishes is exploitation of NgRx functional side effect handling to chain a problem solving decision strategy.
+Otherwise understand that what this approach accomplishes is exploitation of NgRx functional side effect handling to chain a problem solving strategy.

 An ActionStrategy is a D.D.A.
 (Data Driven Architecture) *control structure*.
-Which implements strategy via ActionStrategy static, or generative functions.
-And the binary strategy pattern via ActionNode:
+Which implements strategy via ActionStrategy generative functions, or can be statically defined for normal routines.
+Which encompasses the binary tree pattern via chained ActionNode:

 ```javascript
 export interface ActionNode {